ttoffey/Web-Design-Challenge/README.md

 Create a Web Visualization Dashboard utilizing the weather data and charts created in the Python API (weather.py) project to show the effect of latitude on weather.

-# Requirements:
-1. Create a new repository for this project called `Web-Design-Challenge`. **Do not add this homework to an existing repository**.

-2. Clone the new repository to your computer.

-3. Inside your local git repository, add your **html** files, as well as your **static** folder.
-Your `index.html` should be the landing page that the user first sees.
-DO NOT keep your files inside the Starter Files folder.
-Copy them out and put them directly in your repository. `index.html` must be at the top level of your repository (not in any subdirectory)

-4. Push the above changes to GitHub or GitLab.

-5. Deploy to GitHub Pages.

 ### Website Requirements

 The website must consist of 7 pages total, including: